nathans/spigot/README.rst

 How can I upgrade an existing install of spigot?
 ------------------------------------------------

 There are two basic steps.
-First upgrade the code version, then upate your configuration file and database to be compatible with the latest version of spigot.
+First upgrade the code version, then update your configuration file and database to be compatible with the latest version of spigot.